 - Beeline Reader Beeline Reader has a browser extension that allows you to set up for grayscale and Dyslexi font, among other things

 Most operating systems such as Windows 10, have accessibility options that are surprisingly powerful.
-Usually they are quite easy to find by simply typing ( or saying) in the word, "Accessibility" in the search finder of the operating system.
+Usually they are quite easy to find by typing ( or saying) in the word, "Accessibility" in the search finder of the operating system.

 Turn off animations in the operating system